 Because CI is so methodical, you might want to get the recipe from Cooks Illustrated themselves or from someone who posted the recipe without paraphrasing much.
-I’ve included 3 links that contain the recipe.(Update: The first two are now broken so I deleted them.
-Now there’s just one).
+For instance, someone posted it pretty much verbatim on Garden Web.

 - 2 1/2 cups cake flour plus extra for dusting pans (280 grams)